edwardstock/pupnp/README.md

 dumping them into the thread pool and hoping for the best, they are queued on the subscription structure, and only activated when the previous event for the same subscription has been processed.
 This ensure that at most one thread can be working for a given subscription.
+In addition, the per-subscription queue is limited in size and events are discarded when the size is exceeded.

-In addition the timeout for the connect() call is controlled and shorter by default, instead of being left up to the system default.
+Also, the timeout for the connect() call is controlled and shorter by default, instead of being left up to the system default.